CCCA Data Centre

 Need additional information and help?

-CCCA Data Portal
+CCCA Data Server

 The first component is the Upload module.
 Here, data can be uploaded via sftp, rsync or scp using SSH (Secure Shell) or via HTTP.
 By uploading it, the dataset is physically stored on the Data Centre infrastructure.
 This step requires an authentication, which means an institution or a person receives personalized access.
 Optionally, data shall be made available with regard to OGC standards and protocols.
 This means, for example, composition of INSPIRE conform metadata, a Web Map view Service (WMS), as well as a (INSPIRE compliant) download service (Web Coverage Service - WCS, Web Feature Service - WFS).
 Using this upload function, the user can find his uploaded datasets in a so called quarantine section.